wp-plugins/easy-contact/readme.txt

 == Description ==

-Easy Contact is a simple contact form that utilizes the [Sandbox](http://www.plaintxt.org/themes/sandbox/ "Sandbox theme for WordPress") design patterns for semantic XHTML.
-You can insert this contact form using the shortcode `[easy-contact]` on any page or post.
+Easy Contact is a simple contact form that utilizes the [Sandbox](http://www.plaintxt.org/themes/sandbox/ "Sandbox theme for WordPress") design patterns to create a highly semantic, XHTML-based contact form you can insert using `[easy-contact]` on any page or post.

 Easy Contact features spam-reduction measures, GUI-based customization, carbon copying option, and more.
 Emails include tracked referrer information, including keywords for search-based landings, user agent, and IP.

-Included with Easy Contact is a basic style sheet file with images.
-Easy Contact features dynamic classes, so when an input field is returned to the user for an error-related issue, the input is given the class `error`, etc.

-If you are using the Sandbox or a Sandbox-based theme template, you probably won't need much (if any) CSS customization, as Easy Contact shares the same design patterns as the Sandbox comment form.

-Based partially on the now classic [WP Contact Form](http://wordpress.org/extend/plugins/wp-contact-form/ "WP Contact Form for WordPress"), Easy Contact includes newer WordPress features (e.g., shortcode) and greatly improved form security.
-Easy Contact is just another contact form, except built with clean XHTML and improved security.

 Easy Contact is for WordPress 2.6.x and features: